Understanding ADHD: A Comprehensive Guide to Support and Inclusion

 In these moments, approaches like Intensive Interaction remind us that connection precedes learning.
 Being present without expectation, mirroring vocalisations or movements, responding to gaze or shared attention, and allowing interaction to unfold naturally can communicate safety far more effectively than structured tasks.
 For some learners, this is where communication truly begins.

 When a child’s behaviour becomes challenging, it’s natural for adults to want to restore calm or set clear boundaries.
 For sensory-driven learners, pre-speaking children, or those with demand-avoidant profiles, however, control-focused approaches can often increase anxiety and make regulation harder.
 Connection, not control, creates regulation.
-Shifting from control to co-regulation means joining the child’s world before expecting them to join ours, offering sensory support as a right rather than a reward, and replacing instructions with shared experiences.
+Shifting from control to co-regulation means joining the child’s world before expecting them to join ours.
+We must offer sensory support as a right rather than a reward and replace instructions with shared experiences.

 Inclusion within SEN is often misunderstood as physical placement alone.
 True inclusion is not simply about being in the same room; it is about belonging.
 A child can sit in a classroom and still feel excluded if their sensory needs, communication style, or emotional regulation are not supported.
 Genuine inclusion requires us to adapt environments, expectations, and interactions so that children can participate as they are.
 We would never give someone a piano and expect them to play without teaching them how.
 In the same way, we cannot place a child in an environment and expect them to cope without guidance, modelling, and meaningful support.